enpe/ledterne/README.md

 ## TODO

-- Add EAGLE schematic and board of the prototype lantern
 - Experiment with LEDs
 	- Adjust series resistors for balanced LED brightness of the different colors
 	- Try diffusing light from the LEDs